pebender/alexa-for-lg-webos-tv/README.d/installation.md

 The bridge has three interfaces: an HTTP interface for communication with the Alexa skill, an SSDP/SSAP interface for communication with the LG webOS television(s), and a filesystem interface for storing a retrieving persistent configuration.

-While there is no reason to expect that the bridge won't run in a Node.js environment newer than version v20.x, versions other than v20.x have not been tested.
+While there is no reason to expect that the bridge won't run in a Node.js environment new than version v20.x, versions other than v20.x have not been tested.
 While there is no reason to expect that the bridge won't run on non-Linux operating systems, operating systems other than Linux (specifically a [Synology NAS DSM](https://www.synology.com/en-global)) have not been tested.

 Because the Alexa skill communicates with the bridge's HTTP interface, the bridge's HTTP interface must be accessible from the internet.
 While the bridge does not support HTTPS, the Alexa skill expects HTTPS.
 One way to meet this requirement is to run the bridge behind a [NGINX](https://www.nginx.com) web server acting as a [reverse proxy](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/).